By Elisa Gutiérrez Eriksen, May 14, 2023.

 Humberto Maturana

-Entering the exhibition of Catalina Tuca (Chile, 1977) at Lydian Stater, one realizes that they’re entering a place of intimacy.
+Entering the exhibition of Catalina Tuca at Lydian Stater, one realizes that they’re entering a place of intimacy.
 An inner site in which multimedia work composed of video, sound, and objects conducts the viewer to a state of attention and awareness.
 One quickly perceives that while looking at a series of different works, these are presented as an orchestrated unity in which some works take the lead; still, as one spends time inside the space, other quiet elements emerge with a stronger presence, subtly taking up our entire attention.

 The Sensitive Project (2020-present) emerges from Tuca's profound interest in what is human and her perspective on objects as projections of that humanness, with its differences, limits, and possibilities.
 Born amid the pandemic, it proposes practices of inner observation and connection to the body, feelings, and emotions explored through conversations later translated into the digital and physical worlds through interpretation, perception, and reproduction processes.
 These practices follow a series of steps defined and coordinated by the artist that depart from one-on-one conversations with a group of people to describe specific emotions through a series of questions designed by Tuca.
 The answers are recorded and sent to a wholly disconnected group of people to render that description digitally.
 In a third stage, Tuca brings the digital rendering into the material world through different sculptural techniques spanning 3d prints, resin, clay, and silicone rubber, at times made directly by Tuca and others commissioned to other artists and makers.
 The results are audiovisual and sculptural artworks that materialize the emotions' relationships with each participant in the conversation.